brown-band/website/pages/scripts/1979-1980/fall/yale.md

 Go to Saybrook, and get a check,\
 Go to Sillman, and get a check.

 We think you get the idea.
-Saluting the Yalies, we play "You’ve Still Got Plenty of Nothing."
+Saluting the Yalies, we play “You’ve Still Got Plenty of Nothing.”

 :sd[The band forms a dollar sign which changes to a cents sign].

 Be back in two years when we’ll excite you once more with our precision march and drill.

-:sd[March off to "Ever True" on yard lines].
+:sd[March off to “Ever True’ on yard lines].